gowthamaraj/Effective-Python/README.md

   - Prefer get Over in and KeyError to Handle Missing Dictionary Keys
   - Prefer defaultdict Over setdefault to Handle Missing Items in Internal State
   - Know How to Construct Key-Dependent Default Values with '__missing__'

+3. Functions
+> The first organizational tool programmers use in Python is the function.
+As in other programming languages, functions enable you to break large programs into smaller, simpler pieces with names to represent their intent.
+They improve readability and make code more approachable.
+They allow for reuse and refactoring.

+  - Never Unpack More Than Three Variables When Functions Return Multiple Values
+  - Prefer Raising Exceptions to Returning None
+  - Know How Closures Interact with Variable Scope
+  - Reduce Visual Noise with Variable Positional Arguments
+  - Provide Optional Behavior with Keyword Arguments
+  - Use None and Docstrings to Specify Dynamic Default Arguments
+  - Enforce Clarity with Keyword-Only and Positional-Only Arguments
+  - Define Function Decorators with functools.wraps